daydy225/fullstack-hy2022/part1/unicafe/README.md

 ## step2

 Expand the application so that it shows more statistics about the gathered feedback: the total number of collected feedback, the average score (good: 1, neutral: 0, bad: -1) and the percentage of positive feedback.

+## Step 3

+Refactoring the application so that displaying the statistics is extracted into its own Statistics component